Getting Started with Envio

 - Docker Desktop (required to run the Envio indexer locally)

-Note: Docker is specifically required to run your indexer locally.
-You can skip Docker installation if you plan only to use Envio's hosted service.
+Note: Docker is required only if you plan to run your indexer locally.
+You can skip installing Docker if you'll only be using Envio's hosted service.

 Envio provides several ways to initialize an indexer depending on your needs: